muensmedia/testaufgabe/README.md

 - [ ] ✅ Create a commit (see above `Create commit`)
 - [ ] 🔁 Click on `Sync changes` to upload your changes to GitHub.

 ### 9.)
-4x4 Tic-Tac-Toe 😈
+4x4 Tic-tac-toe 😈
-Think about, what you need to change, so we can play a 4x4 Tic-Tac-Toe.
+Think about, what you need to change, so we can play a 4x4 Tic-tac-toe.
 Also look closer at the class [app/app/Components/GameBoard/GameBoard.php](app/app/Components/GameBoard/GameBoard.php).

 **To-do:**
-- [ ] Try to make a 4x4 Tic-Tac-Toe
+- [ ] Try to make a 4x4 Tic-tac-toe
   - You will need your changes from task 7.)
 - [ ] Test your changes with Swagger as detailed as possible.
 - [ ] ✅ Create a commit (see above `Create commit`)